DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - 🔥Bluetooth MitM Attacks: In Bluetooth MitM attacks, attackers exploit vulnerabilities in the Bluetooth protocol to intercept and manipulate data exchanged between Bluetooth-enabled devices.
 This can lead to unauthorized access to sensitive information or control over Bluetooth devices.
     - 🔥HTTP Session Hijacking: In this attack, the attacker steals a user's session ID or token to impersonate the user and gain unauthorized access to web applications.
 This can be achieved through various means, such as intercepting cookies transmitted over insecure HTTP connections or exploiting vulnerabilities in session management.

+- **Basic Security Controls**: Basic preventive measures can prevent many incidents from occurring.
+These include
+    - keeping systems  and applications up to date
+    - removing or disabling unneeded protocols and services
+    - using intrusion detection and prevention systems
+    - using antimalware software with up-­to-­date signatures
+    - enabling both host-­based and network-­based firewalls
+    - Implement configuration and system management processes.